tiagolr/gate12/README.md

   * Ctrl + right click view to erase points
   * Right click view to paint using paint tool
   * Alt + Right click to erase points

+## About

+With version 2 this plugin was rebuilt from scratch using JUCE for its cross-platforms capabilities and overall development tools/processes.

 ## MacOS